aosabook/500lines/modeller/modeller.markdown

 Thirdly, the CAD tool must offer a way to interact with the object being designed.
 The user must be able to add to and modify the design in order to produce the desired result.
 Additionally, all tools would need a way to save and load designs from disk so that users can collaborate, share, and save their work.

 A domain-specific CAD tool offers many additional features for the specific requirements of the domain.
-For example, an architecture CAD tool would offer physics simulations to test weather and climate stresses on the building, a 3D printing tool would have features that check whether the object is actually valid to print, an electrical CAD tool would simulate the physics of electricity running through copper, and a film special effects suite would include features to accurately simulate pyrokinetics.
+For example, an architecture CAD tool would offer physics simulations to test climate stresses on the building, a 3D printing tool would have features that check whether the object is actually valid to print, an electrical CAD tool would simulate the physics of electricity running through copper, and a film special effects suite would include features to accurately simulate pyrokinetics.